 Andrew works closely with his clients to understand their business and goals, and to mitigate their exposure and provide cost-effective results.
 He is reputed as an aggressive litigator and advocate for his clients, with a track record of successful trials and favorable settlements.

 In his free time, Andrew races on a T-10 sailing team, and is working on obtaining his private pilot’s license.

 - Illinois State Bar Association

-Workers’ Compensation Appeal: A Wage Differential Award was reversed by the Commission, affirmed by the Circuit Court, and resulted in approximately $400,000.00 in savings to the client.\
+- In a workers’ compensation appeal: A wage differential award was reversed by the Commission, affirmed by the circuit court, and resulted in approximately $400,000 in savings to the client.\

-Civil Wrongful Termination: After a two-day jury trial, Andrew obtained a unanimous jury verdict for the employer on alleged wrongful termination.
-Exposure to the client: $0.00.
+- After a two-day jury trial in a civil wrongful termination case, Andrew obtained a unanimous jury verdict for the employer on alleged wrongful termination.
+Exposure to the client was $0.00.

-Unemployment Claim: Andrew appealed an award of benefits.
+- Andrew appealed an award of benefits in an unemployment claim.
 The administrative judge agreed with Andrew’s interpretations of the law and reversed the award of benefits to $0.00.